 (a) (i) General.
 All payments to be made by Borrower shall be made without condition or deduction for any counterclaim, defense, recoupment or setoff.
-Except as otherwise expressly provided herein, all payments by Borrower hereunder with respect to other than Canadian Dollar Loans shall be made to Agent, for the account of the respective Lenders to which such payment is owed, at the Agent's Office in Dollars and in immediately available funds not later than 12:00 noon on the dates specified herein.
+Except as otherwise expressly provided herein, all payments by Borrower hereunder shall be made to Agent, for the account of the respective Lenders to which such payment is owed, at the Agent's Office in Dollars and in immediately available funds not later than 12:00 noon on the date specified herein.
 Agent will promptly distribute to each Lender its Applicable Percentage (or other applicable share as provided herein) of such payment in like funds by wire transfer to such Lender's Lending Office.
-Except as otherwise expressly provided herein, all payments by Borrower hereunder with respect to principal and interest on Canadian Dollar Loans shall be made to the Agent, for the account of the Canadian Lender, at the Agent's Office in Canadian Dollars and in Same Day Funds not later than 12:00 noon on the dates specified herein.
-Without limiting the generality of the foregoing, all payments due under this Agreement shall be made in the United States.
 All payments received by Agent after 12:00 noon shall be deemed received on the next succeeding Business Day and any applicable interest or fees shall continue to accrue.
 If any payment to be made by Borrower shall come due on a day other than a Business Day, payment shall be made on the next following Business Day, and such extension of time shall be reflected in computing interest or fees, as the case may be.

-(ii) On each date when the payment of any principal, interest or fees are due hereunder or under any Note, Borrower agrees to maintain on deposit in an ordinary checking account maintained by Borrower with Agent (hereinafter, as such account shall be designated by Borrower in a written notice to Agent from time to time, referred to as the "Borrower Account") an amount sufficient to pay such principal, interest or fees in full on such date.
+(ii) On each date when the payment of any principal, interest or fees are due hereunder or under any Note, Borrower agrees to maintain on deposit in an ordinary checking account maintained by Borrower with Agent (as such account shall be designated by Borrower in a written notice to Agent from time to time, the "Borrower Account") an amount sufficient to pay such principal, interest or fees in full on such date.
 Borrower hereby authorizes Agent (A) to deduct automatically all principal, interest or fees when due hereunder or under any Note from the Borrower Account, and (B) if and to the extent any payment of principal, interest or fees under this Agreement or any Note is not made when due to deduct any such amount from any or all of the accounts of Borrower maintained at Agent.
-Agent agrees to provide written notice to Borrower of any automatic deduction.
+Agent agrees to provide written notice to Borrower of any automatic deduction made pursuant to this Section 2.11(a)(ii) showing in reasonable detail the amounts of such deduction.
 Lenders agree to reimburse Borrower promptly based on their Applicable Percentage for any amounts deducted from such accounts in excess of amount due hereunder and under any other Loan Documents.
-Borrower's failure to deposit funds into the Borrower Account as required under the terms of this Agreement in no way relieves Borrower of its obligation to make any payment due under the terms of this Agreement on such date.